-In the research group, we merge the above two research fields, and aim to find novel phenomena and to elucidate the mechanisms, by artificially combating nanometer-scale metals, and/or superconductors with ferromagnets.
+In the research group, we merge the above two research fields, and aim to find novel phenomena and to elucidate the mechanisms, by artificially combining nanometer-scale metals, and/or superconductors with ferromagnets.
+We also aim to control and manipulate a quantum state of a single flying electron in semiconductor devices.